Urban Orchards with Community Impact

 - Sign up for our Philadelphia Orchard Group (PHOG) listserv to receive tips about fruit-growing, pest and disease management, recipes, and more!

-Join us!
-Serve on a POP Committee!
 POP is always looking for dedicated volunteers to help select and support orchard planting partners; plan events and do outreach; or assist with fundraising.

-POP’s Events Committee organizes non-planting-related events, including happy hours & house parties, helps with tabling at events, and solicits in-kind donations from local businesses to support these events.
+POP’s Events Committee organizes non-planting-related events, including happy hours & house parties; helps with tabling at events; and solicits in-kind donations from local businesses to support these events.
 Send an email to Co-Executive Director Kim Jordan (firstname.lastname@example.org) to learn more.

 Members of this committee work to help POP develop and implement educational materials about orchard care, nutrition, composting, weed identification, pest control… just to get started!
 If you would like to help create content for our urban orchard blog, assist in orchard curriculum development, or in graphic design, please contact Education Director Alyssa Schimmel (firstname.lastname@example.org) to learn more.